 This is the situation facing many people in Burkino Faso, a landlocked country in West Africa that is experiencing a fast-growing humanitarian crisis.

-In the space of just a few months, more than 800,000 people have been displaced by widespread violence, which has forced more than 100 health facilities to close.
+In the space of just a few months, more than one million people have been displaced by widespread violence (as of October 2020), which has forced more than 100 health facilities to close.

 This has left Burkina Faso grossly unequipped to deal with COVID-19.

 Since the country confirmed its first case on 9 March, the virus has rapidly taken hold with outbreaks in nine of its 13 regions.

 It is now one of the hardest-hit countries in sub-Saharan Africa, with 581 cases and 38 deaths as of 22 April.